 Use positive language when they do something well or good – it’s a boost to their confidence and they’re more likely to do it again if their positive behaviour has been noticed.

 Whether it’s a child pouring with blood or the fact there is a spider in the classroom and you hate spiders, the biggest thing a young person will pick up on is your reaction to a situation.
 I guarantee at some stage during your educational career, you will be faced with a situation where you think “S*@#!”

 Don’t let the students know that there is something wrong.
 Panicking and getting worked up will not help.
 Simply ask if there are any students who want to volunteer to take the spider outside.
 This way you avoid a big crowd surrounding listcrawler portland the tiny creature with the whole class discussing who is and isn’t scared of spiders and who has the biggest spider in their house!
 (We’ve all seen it happen!)

 Shouting at a student is no different to someone shouting at you – you don’t listen, you lose respect for the person shouting at you and you are more likely to do the opposite of what they’re asking.

 Shouting may have an immediate impact on student behaviour but very little in the way of long-term effects.
 I guarantee if you shout at that child during lunch time, they will be a nightmare in the afternoon!

-Thank students and, if necessary, reward them for their good manners.
+Thank students and reward good manners.
 After all, it is good behaviour and they are setting a good example to other students.
-Everyone likes good manners, so make sure that you yourself are remembering to use your manners.
+Everyone likes good manners, so make sure that you yourself are remembering to set the example.